 Actively managing healthy forests is a major part of the department's goal to ensure Washington's natural resources continue to support wildlife populations and local communities for generations to come.
 Through local partnerships and with support from the state legislature, WDFW uses different management tools to restore forests to historic conditions.
 Restored forests decrease the risks from severe wildfires, improve forest health and habitat for fish and wildlife, and protect homes and local communities.
 It is an ongoing process and regular maintenance is needed even after work is completed, but restored forests are valuable for fish and wildlife and align directly with the department's mission.

-You can learn more about the department's forest health and management work by reading through the WDFW forest management story map, which outlines the projects conducted throughout the state.
+For more details about the Department's forest health and management work, check out the WDFW forest management story map, which outlines the projects conducted throughout the state.

 Learn how WDFW works with partner organizations such as the Rocky Mountain Elk Foundation to restore forests and enhance habitat at the Oak Creek Wildlife Area in this video.

 A fuel break is a strip of forest with a low amount of fuels on the ground and no low-hanging branches on surrounding trees.
 If a wildfire burns through a fuel break area, it tends to drop lower to the ground and lose some intensity, creeping more slowly across the landscape.
 Creating fuel breaks in a forest can help crews contain a wildfire before it gets out of control and limit damage to the area.

 Prescribed burning is used to keep forests and habitats healthy, reducing the danger and impact of wildfire in those areas.
 Potential wildfire fuels are removed with low intensity, low heat fire, restoring quality habitat for wildlife in the area.
 Prescribed burns mimic natural historical fire cycles in these ecosystems, and within a few months after the burns, vegetation returns and wildlife move in to browse on the newly restored forage.